-The Olympic Park Orbit tower, an iconic symbol of the London 2012 Olympics has reopened to the public with help from Olympic fencing champions Zaun.
+The Olympic Park Orbit tower, an iconic symbol of the London 2012 Olympics, has reopened to the public with help from Olympic fencing champion Zaun.

-The flagship looping red steel tubular sculpture alongside the main Olympic Stadium, known as the ArcelorMittal Orbit, reopened to the public last month along with the south half of Queen Elizabeth Olympic Park.
+The flagship looping red steel tubular sculpture alongside the main Olympic Stadium, known as the ArcelorMittal Orbit, reopened to the public last month and the south half of Queen Elizabeth Olympic Park.

 The striking steel structure became a perfect symbol of the brilliance and originality of the London 2012 Olympic and Paralympic Games – and now visitors who book to make the ascent up the 114m tower will be rewarded with breath-taking views over the park, the city of London and 20 miles beyond.